SpiralStatic666/Anaconda-Game-Deluxe/README.md

 # Anaconda-Game-Deluxe
 Learning to use Git

-And it's a snake game

-Broke people should never laugh
+It's a snake game and broke people should never laugh

-Hmm I think I've got it